emilsergiev/CaesarGuiApp/README.md

 Under the "File" drop down menu you can select three options:

-- Open -- opens a file and displays it's contents in the input text area.
+- Open -- opens a file and displays the text in the input text area.

-- Save -- saves the contents from the output text area into a file.
+- Save -- saves the text from the output text area into a file.

 - Exit -- exits the application and quits the program.